 For these reasons, you can easily end up losing more on the shares than you will gain in OBCs.

-Based on this investment, a 10% decline in the share prices (whether in one day or over a few days or months), would cost you $151 or £135.
+Based on this investment, a 10% decline in the share prices (whether in one day or over a few days or months), would cost you at least $200.
 Depending on the duration of your cruise, this can be more than what you would receive in benefits!

 Yes, if the shares go back up, you could gain a lot of money too.
 But at this point, that’s just pure speculation.
 Sure you can have a little fun with the shares if they go up, but unless you really know what you are doing, you’re better off just going on that cruise.
 Plus its more enjoyable to get lucky in the stateroom than pray and hope that maybe you can get lucky in the markets!
 If you want to make money in the markets, there are better options to consider.